 - 1. The foundations of the financial intermediation process: An analytical framework on asymmetric information in financial markets. - 2.
-Financing structure of firms and households.
+Financing structure and bancarization of firms and households.
 Access to credit in big and small firms. - 3.
 Financial constraints and the supply and demand for credit.
 Implications for corporate investment, capital structure and dividend policies. - 4.
 Bank policies to deal with asymmetric information: Collateral, downpayment, lending relationship.
 Microcredit and fintech.
 State programs. - 5.
-Institutions dealing with asymmetric information: Creditor legal rights and credit bureaus.
+The structure of the banking system.
+Balance sheet and income statements: Stylized composition.
+Concentration and competition.
+Ownership structure. - 6.
+Bank regulation.
 Market discipline.
-Deposit insurance and lender of last resort.
+Deposit insurance.
+Capital requirements.
+Liquidity requirements. - 7.
+Institutions dealing with asymmetric information: Creditor legal rights and credit bureaus. - 8.
+Financial development and economic growth.
+Credit and payment services.
+Causality. - 9.
+Financial crises: Origins, consequences and resolution.
+Policy lessons from old and new events.